ChangYeop-Yang/Universal-SystemKit/README.md

 2. In the dialog that appears, enter the repository URL: https://github.com/ChangYeop-Yang/Universal-SystemKit.git.

-3. In Branch, select master and take the default option.
+3. In Branch, Enter text "master".

 ```Swift
 dependencies: [